-WHEREAS pursuant to an Amended and Restated Agreement and Plan of Acquisition and Amalgamation dated as of September 23, 1998, by and among Parent, Dutchco, 9066-9771 Quebec Inc. ("Amalgamation Sub"), 9066-9854 Quebec Inc. ("Autodesk Quebec"), Autodesk Canada Inc. and Discreet Logic Inc. (the "Company") (such agreement being hereinafter referred to as the "Combination Agreement"), the parties agreed that immediately after the Effective Time (as such term is defined in the Combination Agreement), Parent, Dutchco, the Corporation and a Canadian trust company would execute and deliver a Voting and Exchange Trust Agreement containing the terms and conditions set forth in Exhibit D to the Combination Agreement together with such other terms and conditions as may be agreed to by the parties to the Combination Agreement acting reasonably;
+WHEREAS pursuant to the Second Amended and Restated Agreement and Plan of Acquisition and Amalgamation dated as of November 18, 1998, by and among Parent, Dutchco, 9066-9771 Quebec Inc. ("Amalgamation Sub"), 9066-9854 Quebec Inc. ("Autodesk Quebec"), Autodesk Canada Inc. and Discreet Logic Inc. (the "Company") (such agreement being hereinafter referred to as the "Combination Agreement"), the parties agreed that immediately after the Effective Time (as such term is defined in the Combination Agreement), Parent, Dutchco, the Corporation and a Canadian trust company would execute and deliver a Voting and Exchange Trust Agreement containing the terms and conditions set forth in Exhibit D to the Combination Agreement together with such other terms and conditions as may be agreed to by the parties to the Combination Agreement acting reasonably;

-AND WHEREAS to give effect to the amalgamation contemplated in the Combination Agreement and the amalgamation agreement dated as of September 23, 1998 among the Company, Autodesk Quebec and Amalgamation Sub, articles of amalgamation (the "Articles of Amalgamation") were filed pursuant to the Companies Act (Quebec) whereby the Company, Autodesk Quebec and Amalgamation Sub were amalgamated to continue as the Corporation (the "Amalgamation");
+AND WHEREAS to give effect to the amalgamation contemplated in the Combination Agreement and the Amended and Restated Amalgamation Agreement dated as of November 18, 1998 among the Company, Autodesk Quebec and Amalgamation Sub, articles of amalgamation (the "Articles of Amalgamation") were filed pursuant to the Companies Act (Quebec) whereby the Company, Autodesk Quebec and Amalgamation Sub were amalgamated to continue as the Corporation (the "Amalgamation");